Please get in touch if you would like to discuss a potential PhD or MSc project, or 4th year BSc (Hons) dissertation.

 2022-23

-MSc Psychological Science: Mina Bakhtiari and Louis James are currently working on a study using multi-session EEG neurofeedback training combined with eye-tracking.
+MSc Psychological Science: Mina Bakhtiari and Louis James worked on a study using multi-session EEG neurofeedback training combined with eye-tracking.

-MSc Psychological Studies: Anshika Tawar is running a direct replication of one of our previous alpha neurofeedback studies to see whether the effects that we found are robust.
-Shimeng Zhao is planning to collect spatial attention data in the community at this year’s Glasgow Science Festival.
+MSc Psychological Studies: Anshika Tawar ran a direct replication of one of our previous alpha neurofeedback studies to see whether the effects that we found are robust.
+Shimeng Zhao looked at whether pseudoneglect is affected by viewing urban and rural scenes.

-MSc Brain Sciences: Eve Harrison is using tRNS to modulate the motor cortex.
-She is also looking at sensory side-effects of random noise stimulation and whether we can confidently use placebo (or sham) blinding using this modality.
+MSc Brain Sciences: Eve Harrison used tRNS to modulate the motor cortex.
+She was also looking at sensory side-effects of random noise stimulation and whether we can confidently use placebo (or sham) blinding using this modality.

 2021-22